Joelx/rasax-deployment-guide/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 I would recommend starting with a freshly installed Ubuntu machine.
-However, if you have other tasks running on your machine, please be aware that following this setup may interfere with your networking services.
+However, if you have other tasks running on your machine, please be aware that following this setup may interfere with your network services.

 ### Prerequisites